chuckolantern/chuckolantern/README.md

 ### Hi there 👋
+I'm a student in Wuling Senior High in Taoyuan Taiwan.

+My main is Physics and goal to study in National Taiwan University.

+Also working on a individual reasearch , which is about simulating E-coli in computer program, finding conections between the parameters about the system and the behavior of the simulated E-coli.

+With comparison of another simulation of small particle conducted by several diffusion equations and laws.

 <!--
 **chuckolantern/chuckolantern** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.